-Yes, boards of education in the first and second class cities in Kansas are subject to the limitations set by the school laws of the state.
+Yes, boards of education in the first- and second-class cities in Kansas are subject to the limitations set by the school laws of the state.
 They are further limited by the wishes of the people within their respective cities.
-Qne-half of the members of these boards of education expire each two years and it would be very difficult for a board to carry on a program that is unpopular with the masses.
+One-half of the terms of office of these boards of education expire each two years and it would be very difficult for a board to carry on a program that is unpopular with the masses.